V2025-01-06

 Delivery Oversight Committee (DOC) [optional]

 Purpose: Independent monitoring and reporting.
-A pragmatic focussed group that can work with delivery partners on details not appropriate for SG, but for which SG has requested independent review.
+A pragmatic group working delivery partners on details not appropriate for the Steering Group, but for which Steering Group has requested independent review.

 Appointed by, reports to: Steering Group